Table of contents

 How do I use Apple Pay?

-To use Apple Pay at stores, just hold your device up to the NFC-enabled reader with your finger on the Touch ID button.
+To use Apple Pay at stores, just hold your device up to the NFC-enabled reader with your finger on the Touch ID button or use the Face ID feature.
 That triggers the payment.
 There’s no need to open a new app or wake up your phone to use Apple Pay.

 But Apple Pay isn’t just accepted in stores — you can use it within certain apps and websites as well.
 There’s no NFC reader involved in these transactions.
 If you’re using Apple Pay in an app, just place your finger on the Touch ID button or authenticate with your password.
 If you’re using it on a website, click the “Buy with Apple Pay” button on the checkout page and then trigger the payment with the Touch ID on your phone.
 You can use Apple Pay within the apps and websites of businesses including Caviar, Target, Airbnb, Groupon, Etsy, and Sephora.